Corporate power • fossil capital • climate crisis

 May 10-28, 2021 • University of Victoria

-Thank you for your interest in the Summer Institute 2021.
+Thank you for your interest in the Third CMP Summer Institute.
 Pre-registrations are now closed.
-If you want to receive the notification if registration opens again, please send an email to [email protected]

 Join us for the Corporate Mapping Project’s third summer institute, offered by the University of Victoria Department of Sociology.